• Home

 Naomi House provides care and support to life-limited children, young people and their families living in Dorset, Wiltshire, Hampshire & the Isle of Wight, Berkshire, and parts of West Sussex and Surrey.
 Naomi House has been providing one-to-one care and support since 1997 and has supported over 560 life-limited children and their families with respite and emergency care, bereavement care, sibling support and play therapy.

-HCPT - The Pilgrimage Trust (September 2011) amount raised: £216.65
+HCPT - The Pilgrimage Trust (September 2011) £216.65

 Everyone, whatever their age or abillity, is welcome on an HCPT Pilgrimage Trust holiday.
 Each year more than 7000 children, volunteer helpers and adults travel to Lourdes with us.
 Many more support our fundraising work.
 This means that we can offer a free week of unforgettable fun and friendship to over 2000 children with disabilities or social or emotional needs, as well as providing fully accessible accommodation and travel for adult pilgrims.

-St. Paul's Church, Winchester (July + September 2011) amount raised: £341.27
+St. Paul's Church, Winchester (July + Sept 2011) £341.27

 Here at St Paul’s and St Matthew’s a distinctive theology is emerging.
 We are a parish rooted in the community, offering a variety of worship to all ages, with many signs of growth.
 For example, many people are on a journey of discovery individually and together.
 A deepening of inner life is energising a greater commitment, particularly to those in need, locally and in our world more widely.
 This is sharply focused in our repeated theme: Beyond Ourselves.
 If we live for ourselves alone, we will die to all that is most important and enduring.
+Hospitality, in every sense, generous and freely given, is key to how we envisage our future.
+We want to be radical in demonstrating that the root of all we seek to be, and do, is found in the love of God.
+The God whom we worship is alive and well in every human person.
+God knows no boundaries; He is present everywhere and is made known in the gift of loving wherever love is seen.

-Solent Mind (May 2011) amount raised: £305
+Solent Mind (May 2011) £305

 Solent Mind run a range of community mental health and wellbeing services for local people, supporting people in their homes, the community and at work.
 We believe that people with mental health problems are too often denied the right to participate in society and lead valued lives and so promote choice, independence and wellbeing in everything we do.
 1 in 4 people will experience mental health problems at some stage in their lives and we want to be able to support them at each stage of their recovery journey.
-Thank you for supporting us.

-Christ Church Freemantle, Southampton (January 2011) amount raised: £200
+Christ Church Freemantle, Southampton (January 2011) £200

 Christ Church, standing at the heart of Freemantle for more than 140 years, is a member of the Church of England.
 It offers a place of worship, support and friendship not only to the Christian community of the parish but to all who need that help.
 The Church offers a warm and friendly welcome to all.
 The services are traditional Anglican but don't let that make you think that it's stuffy and dull.

-Breast Cancer Care UK (Nov 2010) amount raised: £593 (before Gift Aid)
+Breast Cancer Care UK (November 2010) £593

 Our services for people affected by breast cancer are there to offer support and information when you need it.
 Whether you want someone to talk to, the latest information or practical support to help cope with side effects of living with breast cancer, our services can help.